 Cold Sores Tied to Gluten?

-While I cannot find data to support my experiences, I have to tell you that I have NOT had a cold sore since I implemented a gluten-free diet seven years ago.
+While I cannot find data to support my experiences, I have to tell you that I rarely get cold sores anymore since I implemented a gluten-free diet nearly seven years ago.

 While your body develops antibodies to cold sores over time, and many people can grow out of cold sores, it can’t just be coincidental that this virus disappeared the minute I broke things off with gluten.
 Could there be a correlation?
 I think so.

 Your doctor will tell you that cold sores are viral and there is no scientifically proven direct connection between the consumption of gluten and cold sores.